 These offers usually require you to spend a minimum amount on the card, within a certain time period, to trigger the bonus points.
 The idea here is to get you used to using the card to make up the spending target, in the hope that you will get in the habit of using the new card.

-For example, the current 100,000 Qantas Points offer on the ANZ Frequent Flyer Black card requires a total of $4,000 spend in 90 days, and the Citi Prestige offer of 410,000 bonus Citi Rewards points which requires a minimum spend of $1,000 every month for 20 months.
+For example, the current 100,000 Qantas Points offer on the ANZ Frequent Flyer Black card requires a total of $4,000 spend in 90 days, and the Qantas Premier Platinum offer of up to 120,000 Qantas Points which requires a minimum spend of $1,500 every month for the first 6 months.

 Depending how much you normally spend on credit cards, for some it could be harder to meet the minimum spend target without spending more than you usually would and remaining financially sensible—that is where this guide comes in.